View the 2017 Subscription Package, which includes the Journal of Management Education.

 Please note that SAGE Language Services is an editing service only, and using the service will in no way guarantee that your manuscript will be selected for peer review or accepted for publication.

 MTR, as a publication of the Management & Organizational Behavior Teaching Society, is a member of the Committee on Publication Ethics (COPE).

-- Theoretical Foundation.
+Theoretical foundation.
 Establish the theoretical context of the exercise.
-While an extensive literature review is not in line with MTR’s mission, do briefly specify the relevant background literature that the exercise is based upon.
+While an extensive literature review is not in line with MTR’s mission, do briefly specify the relevant subject matter literature that the exercise is based upon.
 If space is limited and the background is complex, refer to an appendix that outlines the necessary foundational information.
 Note that most readers will be familiar with both Kolb’s experiential learning theory and Bloom’s taxonomy, so while citing them may be appropriate, there will seldom be need to explain them.

 - Overview: Explain the flow of the exercise.
 The goal here is to be so clear that the reader can run the exercise after reading the manuscript.

 - Logistics: Identify in detail all the logistics of running the exercise, including: preparation (instructor and student), materials needed, any physical setting requirements, total number of participants, team sizes, if appropriate, and timing.
 For timing, include overall timing and the timing of each portion of the exercise, including realistic minimum and maximum lengths for each.
 This information may be formatted in a table.

 - Step-by-step instructions: Specify in detail each step of running the exercise.

 - Variations: Describe possible variations and alternatives in applications.